Neville Marriner: Honours and awards

-Described as "one of the world's greatest conductors", Gramophone lists Marriner as one of the 50 greatest conductors and another compilation ranks Marriner #14 of the 18 "Greatest and Most Famous Conductors of All Time". he founded the Academy of St Martin in the Fields, and his partnership with them is the most recorded of any orchestra and conductor.
+Described as "one of the world's greatest conductors", Gramophone lists Marriner as one of the 50 greatest conductors and another compilation ranks Marriner number 14 of the 18 "Greatest and Most Famous Conductors of All Time".
+He founded the Academy of St Martin in the Fields, and his partnership with them is the most recorded of any orchestra and conductor.

 Marriner was appointed a Commander of the Order of the British Empire (CBE) in 1979.
 He was created a Knight Bachelor in 1985.
 In 1990 the Hamburg-based Alfred Toepfer Foundation awarded Marriner its annual Shakespeare Prize in recognition of his life's work.
 In the 2015 Queen's Birthday Honours, he was appointed a Member of the Order of the Companions of Honour (CH).
 He was appointed an officer of the French Ordre des Arts et des Lettres.
 His recordings of Mozart were honoured with two Gemeinde Awards from the Austrian Music Academy.

 Marriner won three Grammy Awards for his recordings of Haydn's The Creation (1982), the soundtrack for Amadeus (1985) and violin concertos by Brahms and Stravinsky (2003).
 He also received a total of 9 nominations.